nishikawa1031/mainApp/documents/for_rails_beginners/rails.md

      * [how to create PR](documents/work_way/pr.md)
      * [Git and GitHub Tutorial for Beginners \- YouTube](https://www.youtube.com/watch?v=tRZGeaHPoaw)

-## Willingness to obtain qualifications.
+## For those who are motivated to obtain qualifications
 5. [AI-900](https://learn.microsoft.com/ja-jp/credentials/certifications/azure-ai-fundamentals/?practice-assessment-type=certification)
    * Qualifications for AI in Azure.
    * Qualification to build AI.
 Recommended due to the narrow scope of the exam.

 ## Level of internship participation
 6. Challenging issues
 If you see an issue that you think you can do, give it a go.
    * [Issues](https://github.com/nishikawa1031/mainApp/issues)
 7. Introduce applicants to unpaid internships at other companies.

 ## working level
 8. I can introduce you to part-time work.
 9. Introduces permanent jobs.